- Be able to explain the purpose and importance of fitness assessments for fitness professionals.

 - Chest: measure one inch under the collarbone and 2 – 3 inches from the edge of the pec muscle.

-- Suprailliac: measure halfway between the navel and top of the hip. pull the skinfold in a vertical direction.
+- Suprailliac: measure halfway between the navel and the top of the hip.
+Pull the skinfold in a vertical direction.

 - Abdominal: measure one inch to the left of and one inch down from the navel.
 Pull the skinfold vertically.

 - Thigh: Measure in the middle of the quads.
 If too tight, go up 1 – 2 inches.
 Pull the skinfold vertically.

 The seven site exam involves all the above sites.
 The three-site exam involves the chest, abdomen, and thigh for men.
 For women, the three-site test involves the triceps, suprailliac, and thigh sites.